 DAY 9: OSAKA Bon Voyage

-Day 1: An English-speaking assistant will be waiting for you upon your arrival at the airport, holding a sign with your name on it.
-Transfer to Keio Plaza Tokyo.
+Day 1: Your English-speaking assistant will be waiting for you at the airport when you arrive, holding a sign with your name on it.
+You will then be transferred to Keio Plaza Tokyo.

-Day 2: Spend a half day discovering Tokyo’s fascinating sites that juxtapose traditional temples and gardens with futuristic skyscrapers.
-The attractions include the outside of the Imperial Palace, Asakusa, Sensoji Temple, Nakamise, Meiji Shrine, and Omotesando shopping street.
+Day 2: Take a half-day tour of Tokyo's fascinating sites, which contrast traditional temples and gardens with futuristic skyscrapers.
+The Imperial Palace outside, Asakusa, Sensoji Temple, Nakamise, and Meiji Shrine, as well as Omotesando shopping street, are some of the major attractions.
 Stay at Keio Plaza Tokyo.

-With your private guide, discover the allure of Japan’s iconic Mt.
-Fuji on a full-day tour of the picturesque Fuji Five Lakes region, a group of scenic crater lakes that offer some of the most celebrated views of Japan’s revered mountain.
-You’ll take a cable car ride to Mount Tenjo’s peak (weather permitting) and visit the Arakura Sengen Shrine, home to the spectacular Chureito Pagoda, a famous multi-tiered red tower known for its scenic views across to Mt.
+Experience Japan's iconic Mt.
+Fuji on a full-day tour of the picturesque Fuji Five Lakes region, a group of scenic crater lakes that offer some of the best views of Japan's revered mountain.
+On this tour, you'll take a cable car ride to Mount Tenjo's summit (weather permitting) and visit the Arakura Sengen Shrine, where you'll see Chureito Pagoda, a multi-tiered red tower with stunning views across Mt.
 Fuji.
-Visit Kubota Itchiku Art Museum and enjoy the picturesque views of Fuji and over the beloved Fuji Five Lakes.
+Enjoy the picturesque views of Fuji and Fuji Five Lakes from the Kubota Itchiku Art Museum.
 Stay at Keio Plaza Tokyo.

-Day 4: Board a train from Tokyo with direct service to Kyoto.
-You’ll navigate cobblestone streets in neighborhoods that were established over a 1000 years ago.
-You’ll find that Kyoto is not only a city steeped in the past, but full of modern monks, artisans, baristas, and college students still working towards its lively future.
-The attractions include Kinkakuji Temple, a most-visited place in Japan covered in real gold leaf, photogenically vibrant at any time of year no matter the weather.
-You'll also visit Kintano-tenmangu is a remarkable shrine to scholarship was built to appease the spirit of an angry ghost.
+Day 4: Take the direct train from Tokyo to Kyoto.
+In a city founded over a thousand years ago, you'll find cobblestone streets.
+You'll find that Kyoto isn't just a city steeped in the past, but also a vibrant city with monks, artisans, baristas, and college students working hard towards a bright future.
+A top attraction in Japan is Kinkakuji Temple, which is covered in real gold leaf and visually stunning no matter what the weather is like.
+You'll also visit Kintano-tenmangu, which was built to appease the spirit of an angry ghost.
 Stay at Granvia Kyoto.

-Day 5: Today you’ll be exploring Arashiyama, the western outskirt of Kyoto home to the world-renowned Arashiyama Bamboo Grove and the Nonomiya Shrine, two of Japan’s most picturesque sites.
-Stroll along the sprawling stalks of the Arashiyama Bamboo Grove, a serene and mystical forest that makes you feel like you’re walking in another world.
-Afterwards, you’ll visit Nonomiya Shrine where in ancient times, single imperial princesses stayed for a year or more to purify themselves prior to taking up their duties as royalty.
-Next, you’ll visit Tenryuji Temple, a UNESCO World Heritage Site ranked among Kyoto's five great Zen temples, and the largest and most impressive temple in Arashiyama.
+Day 5: You'll explore Arashiyama today, the western outskirts of Kyoto home to the world-renowned Arashiyama Bamboo Grove and the Nonomiya Shrine, two of Japan's most picturesque sites.
+Wander through the bamboo groves of Arashiyama, a serene and mystical forest that makes you feel like you're in another world.
+You will then visit the Nonomiya Shrine where, in ancient times, single imperial princesses would stay to purify themselves before taking up their duties as monarchs.
+Your next stop will be Tenryuji Temple, Kyoto's largest and most impressive temple and a UNESCO World Heritage Site.
 Stay at Granvia Kyoto.

-Day 6: Today’s tour will include a visit to Todaiji temple, the world’s largest wooden building and famous for its Great Buddha.
-You’ll also visit Kasuga Taisha, established in 768 AD and famous for its hundreds of bronze and stone lanterns which have been donated by worshipers.
-Next, take a stroll through Nara Park, nicknamed Deer Park known for being home to 1,000 tame deer living there.
-On the way back from Nara, you’ll visit Fushimi Inari Shrine, one of the iconic sites in Japan known for its 10,000 red tori gates that form a path up the mountain behind the temple.
+Day 6: On today's tour, you will visit the Todaiji temple, the largest wooden building in the world and home to the Great Buddha.
+Visit Kasuga Taisha, founded in 768 AD and famous for its hundreds of bronze and stone lanterns donated by worshipers.
+Explore Nara Park, nicknamed Deer Park for its 1,000 tame deer.
+On your way back from Nara, you'll visit Fushimi Inari Shrine, one of Japan's most iconic sites, known for its 10,000 red tori gates that form a path up the mountain behind the temple.

-Day 7: You’ll integrate yourself in local culture by making use of Osaka’s efficient transit system instead of a private driver.
-Regarded as the gastronomic hub of Japan, you’ll have the opportunity to enjoy the splendors of Osaka’s casual cuisine, venturing into the nation’s most famous restaurant district: Dotonbori.
-Stay at Marriott Miyako Hotel.
+Day 7: The Osaka transit system will allow you to experience local culture by yourself.
+As the gastronomic capital of Japan, you'll be able to experience the splendors of Osaka's casual cuisine, visiting the nation's most famous restaurant district: Dotonbori.
+Stay at the Marriott Miyako Hotel.

-Day 8: The first stop of the day will be at Himeji Castle, also known as the White Heron Castle.
-The 400-year-old, six-story castle is a one of Japan’s twelve original castles, as most of the others have been destroyed by war or natural disaster.
-A UNESCO world heritage site, this site is a beloved Japanese natural treasure that’s especially gorgeous during fall’s peak foliage when the leaves turn into a stunning array of reds, oranges and golds or the popular cherry blossom season.
-Afterwards, you’ll head to the nearby Kokoen garden, a beautiful traditional Japanese garden in nine different styles.
-Stay at Marriott Miyako Hotel.
+Day 8: We will start our day at Himeji Castle, also known as the White Heron Castle.
+It is one of Japan's original twelve castles, as most of the others have been destroyed by war or natural disasters.
+As a UNESCO world heritage site, this Japanese natural treasure is especially beautiful during fall's peak foliage when the leaves transform into a stunning array of reds, oranges, and golds, or during cherry blossom season.
+Afterward, you'll visit the nearby Kokoen garden, a beautiful traditional Japanese garden with nine different styles.
+Stay at the Marriott Miyako Hotel.